programminghistorian/ph-submissions/lessons/correspondence-analysis-in-R.md

 JUST        0        0        1          0        0        0
 ```

-When we conduct a correspondence analysis of this table, we get the nice graph you saw in Figure 1 showing the committees and MPs in relation to each other.
+When we conduct a correspondence analysis of this table, we get the nice graph you saw above showing the committees and MPs in relation to each other.

 Now that you have seen a correspondence analysis, it is time to show how to create and interpret the findings.